 Sounds simple enough, but your lawyer still needs to support your claim with evidence.
 This can be done with photos, surveillance footage, witness interviews, accident reports, and opinions from doctors and other experts.

-Contact the Houston Catastrophic Injury Lawyers at Stewart J. Guss, Attorney at Law, Today
+Contact the Houston Catastrophic Injury Lawyers at Stewart J. Guss, Injury Accident Lawyers, Today

 Following a catastrophic injury accident, you’ve got a lot on your plate.
 It can be too much to keep track of as you cope with the changes your life and your body have undergone.

-For the help you need and the respect you deserve, reach out to the Houston catastrophic injury lawyers at Stewart J. Guss, Attorney at Law.
+For the help you need and the respect you deserve, reach out to the Houston catastrophic injury attorneys at Stewart J. Guss, Injury Accident Lawyers.
 The sooner you reach out, the quicker our team can get to work gathering the evidence you need to prove fault and receive your settlement award.

 Often, having an attorney on your side results in an immediate increase in the insurance company’s settlement amount.
 There are other benefits as well, like allowing you and your family to focus on your mental and physical recovery rather than worrying about your claim’s legal complexities.
-Reach out to the legal team at Stewart J. Guss, Attorney at Law, today to discuss the details of your accident and determine your eligibility.
+Reach out to the legal team at Stewart J. Guss, Injury Accident Lawyers, today to discuss the details of your accident and determine your eligibility.
 Get compensation for your injuries, and start the road to recovery now.

 Questions and Answers About Catastrophic Injuries in Houston

 If you or a family member has suffered a catastrophic injury, you’re probably facing numerous medical treatments and skyrocketing medical expenses.
 Unfortunately, many people do not understand what they have to do in these situations to get the legal and financial help that they need.
 For many, it’s their very first accident.